Huc06/zircuit-bot-telegram/readme.md

 ### Adding New Features
 1. Create new command files in `src/commands/`
 2. Add new services in `src/services/`
-3. Update `src/bot.js` to register new commands
+3. Update `src/bot.js` to register new commands and callbacks
-4. Test with different chain configurations
+4. Test with different chain and network configurations

+### UI Flow
+The bot now uses a hierarchical callback system:
+- `network:mainnet` → Shows mainnet pairs
+- `network:testnet` → Shows testnet pairs
+- `pair:TOKEN1-TOKEN2-CHAIN` → Executes swap estimate
+- `network:back` → Returns to network selection

 ### Error Handling
 The bot includes comprehensive error handling for: